mohamadelshalati/Employee-Reimbursement-Application/README.md

   * Finance manager will have an extra tab that contains all employees requests.
 However employees will not be able to access that tab.
   * Finance manager has the choice to accept or reject a req uest.
 Status colmn will change accordingly.
   * Responsive and super neat design.
+  * Manager can sort reimbursement requests by status (pendding, approved, denied).

 ### To-do list: